 \subsection{Variations of BPS structure}

-The wall-crossing behaviour of BPS invariants in Donaldson-Thomas theory under changes in stability parameters is controlled by the Kontsevich-Soibelman wall-crossing formula.
-This forms the main ingredient in the following notion of a variation of BPS structures, which is a special case of the notion of a continuous family of stability structures from \cite[Section 2.3]{KS1}.
-Full details can be found in Appendix \ref{two}: here we just give the rough idea.
+The variation of BPS invariants in Donaldson-Thomas theory under changes in stability parameters is controlled by the Kontsevich-Soibelman wall-crossing formula.
+This forms the main ingredient in the following definition of a variation of BPS structures, which is a special case of the notion of a continuous family of stability structures from \cite[Section 2.3]{KS1}.
+Full details can be found in Appendix \ref{two}; here we just give the rough idea.

 \begin{defn} A variation of BPS structure over a complex manifold $M$ consists of a collection of BPS structures $(\Gamma_p,Z_p,\Omega_p)$ indexed by the points $p\in M$, such that \begin{itemize} \item[(a)] The charge lattices $\Gamma_p$ form a local system of abelian groups, and the intersection forms $\<-,-\>_p$ are covariantly constant.